The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Discussion

 When ${\rm l_{min}}\approx{\rm l_{max}}/{\rm k_{max}}=44/9\approx5$, similar to the case of CRPNN, it can be seen from Tables \ref{table1}-\ref{table5} that the correlation coefficient effect is not so good at this time, and even Tables \ref{table1}, \ref{table2}, \ref{table5} is less ideal.

-ORPNN contains both astrocytic synapse formation positive memory persistence factor and astrocytic Brain Plasticity phagocytic synapses factor-ORPNN-MF(P)-PF.
+ORPNN contains both astrocytic synapse formation positive cortex memory persistence factor and astrocytes phagocytose synapses factor-ORPNN-MF(P)-PF.
 We propose the simulation of ${\rm l_{min}}=2-5$ and ${\rm k_{max}}=9$respectively, and the correlation coefficients are 0.9645, 0.9464, 0.9242 and 0.8734 respectively.
-ORPNN contains neither astrocytic synapse formation memory persistence factor nor astrocytic Brain Plasticity phagocytic synapses factor at the closure of critical period-ORPNN, and the correlation coefficients are 0.8730, 0.9282, 0.8846 and 0.8579 respectively.
-ORPNN only contains astrocytic Brain Plasticity phagocytic synapses factor-ORPNN-PF, and the correlation coefficients are 0.9527, 0.9700, 0.9326 and 0.8992 respectively.
-ORPNN only contains astrocytic synapse formation positive memory persistence factor with positive memory - ORPNN-MF(P), and the correlation coefficients are 0.9382, 0.9265, 0.9115 and 0.8663 respectively.
-ORPNN only contains astrocytic synapse formation memory persistence factor with negative and positive memories-ORPNN-MF(P\&N), and the correlation coefficients are 0.9592, 0.9423, 0.9228 and 0.8878 respectively.
+ORPNN contains neither astrocytic synapse formation cortex memory persistence factor nor astrocytose phagocytose synapses factor at the closure of critical period-ORPNN, and the correlation coefficients are 0.8730, 0.9282, 0.8846 and 0.8579 respectively.
+ORPNN only contains astrocytes phagocytose synapses factor-ORPNN-PF, and the correlation coefficients are 0.9527, 0.9700, 0.9326 and 0.8992 respectively.
+ORPNN only contains astrocytic synapse formation positive cortex memory persistence factor with positive memory - ORPNN-MF(P), and the correlation coefficients are 0.9382, 0.9265, 0.9115 and 0.8663 respectively.
+ORPNN only contains astrocytic synapse formation cortex memory persistence factor with negative and positive memories-ORPNN-MF(P\&N), and the correlation coefficients are 0.9592, 0.9423, 0.9228 and 0.8878 respectively.
 Different ${\rm l_{min}}$ affects simulations can be observed in Fig.\ref{fig7}-\ref{fig11}.
 The number of iterations is ${\rm j_{max}}=80000$.